Finding Relief After Years of Unbearable Pain from Sickle Cell Disease: Allan's Story

 Sickle cell disease (SCD) is an inherited blood disorder that causes the body to make abnormal hemoglobin.
 This is the protein in red blood cells that carries oxygen to all parts of your body.
-The damaged red blood cells block blood flow in small blood vessels.
-This causes pain and can damage major organs.
+Read on to learn more.

 The Center for Hematology offers comprehensive diagnosis, treatment, and referral for all blood disorders, ranging from simple anemia to clotting disorders to major hematological cancers.

-Our approach is to create a true medical home where patients and their families can feel seen and heard.
+Our approach is to create a true medical home where patients & their families can feel seen and heard.
 We understand the complexities of sickle cell disease and our comprehensive team has the experience to care for you and your family.

-The Pediatric Blood Disorders Program at Mass General for Children provides personalized multidisciplinary, state-of-the-art care to children of all ages with blood disorders.
+The Pediatric Blood Disorders Program at Mass General Brigham for Children provides personalized multidisciplinary, state-of-the-art care to children of all ages with blood disorders.

-The Division of Pediatric Hematology and Oncology at Mass General for Children provides personalized multidisciplinary, state-of-the-art care to children of all ages with malignancies and disorders of the blood.
+The Division of Pediatric Hematology and Oncology at Mass General Brigham for Children provides personalized, multidisciplinary, and state-of-the-art care and pediatric cancer treatment for childhood cancers and disorders of the blood.

 Read the latest news from Massachusetts General Hospital.